X16Community/x16-docs/X16 Reference - 11 -  Working with CMDR-DOS.md

 * 0 or not present: load the data to address $0801, regardless of the address header.

-* 1: load to the address specified
+* 1: load to the address specified in the file's header

 * 2: load into VERA RAM bank 0 (at the 16-bit address in the file)

 * 3: load into VERA RAM bank 1 (at the 16-bit address in the file)

-* 17 or $11: load into VERA RAM bank 16 or $0F

 start_address is the location to read your data into.
 If you need to relocate your data to banked RAM, for example, you will want to set the address to $A000 or higher.